a7b23/NALU/README.md

 ## This is an implementation of the paper "Neural Arithmetic Logic Units", Trask et al., ArXiV, 2018

+## the code implements the MNIST arithmetic task given in the paper

 To start training, run -
 ```